microsoft/AI-Robot-Challenge-Lab/README.md

 9. Go to the `LuisApiService` class.
 10. Modify the `post_utterance` method:

-* Search for the `#Post Utterance Request Headers and Params` comment and then uncomment the following line:
+* Search for the `#Post Utterance Request Headers and Params` comment and then uncomment the following lines:
 ```python

     headers = {'Ocp-Apim-Subscription-Key': LUIS_SUBSCRIPTION_KEY}